Andy-Big/Marlin_FB_Reborn_Old/README.md

 - activated Linear Advance
 - WiFi interface for printer control and file transfer
 - the filament end sensor is active
-- retracts built into the firmware are activated (working by commands G10, G11)
+- the ability to use the retracts built into the firmware is activated (by commands G10, G11)
 - displaying a preview picture when selecting a file (PrusaSlicer preview is supported and only on Robin Nano v1.3 and Robin Nano S v1.3 boards)
 - table calibration is enabled ("Align the table" with manual adjustment of the nozzle height by 9 points)
 - adjustment is enabled by the table screws at 4 points, corresponding to the position of the adjusting screws ("Align the corners")